O2 mobile help, issues and complaints

 How to get help from O2

 Getting help with O2's contracts, devices, deals and add-ons couldn't be easier.
 The company is well stocked with a variety of ways for customers to find answers.
-These include its Android and iOs app, to its call centres, online chats and even social media via Twitter and Facebook among others.
+These include its Android and iOs apps, its call centres, online chat and even social media via Twitter and Facebook among others.

 Customer Service helplines

 O2 is well armed with customer service lines.
 Calling directly from your O2 phone means dialling 202.
 Using a landline in the UK means calling 0344 809 0202.
 Calling from abroad means calling +44 7860 980 202.